 For investors considering the apartment route specifically, check whether the development's title conditions permit short-term letting before committing.
 The licensing requirement applies regardless of property type, but apartments face the additional hurdle of neighbours and factors who may object.
 Our market score methodology accounts for regulatory burden when scoring Edinburgh's holiday let potential, and our data sources page details how we verify local regulations.

-See your suburb's full holiday let vs buy-to-let breakdown
+Open Edinburgh →See your suburb's full holiday let vs buy-to-let breakdown

 £15 for 24-hour access.
 All suburbs, all property types.
-Get access
+Unlock the dashboard

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of May 2026.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.